 In most library databases, the URL in the navigation bar of your internet browser contains temporary information that will expire.
 This means that cutting and pasting a database article's URL straight from your internet browser creates a broken link.

 The majority of library databases generate permanent links to articles or article citations.
-These permanent links - or PURLS - are located in different places for each database vendor, and are created for cut-and-paste functionality.
+These permanent links - sometimes known as PURLS or Permalinks - are located in different places for each database vendor, and are created for cut-and-paste functionality.

 Unstable link to article (this link will break if pasted into Blackboard):

 For instructions on how to add permanent links to a course in Blackboard, please visit the guide: